Ideneal/OpenLoad/README.md

 ## Install

 ```
-composer require ideneal/openload:~1.0
+composer require ideneal/openload:~1.1
 ```

 ## Usage
-All api features are implemented.
+All api features are been implemented.

 ### Get account info